Frozenbyte as an employer

 Successful trainee applicants have demonstrated the general requirements well.
 However, each and every hire has come from a different background, so if you have the best attitude for the job and for the games industry, please send us your application!

-Currently we don’t have any open animation positions, but you can always send an open application to [email protected].
+We are not currently looking for new animators, but you can always send an open application to [email protected].
 Remember to include a cover letter, CV and a portfolio that you can say you’re proud of.
 Please read through the “How to apply” section before applying.

 Animators are responsible for breathing life into our game characters.
 They help the writers tell their story, and work with other artists to create a living, breathing environment.
 But us being a game company, animators’ main responsibility is creating tangible, responsive and good looking gameplay together with designers and gameplay programmers.